This is the featured image of the Discover Advanced Equalization and Dynamic Processing blog article.

 Q Gain Interaction

-Another cool feature, ”Q Gain Interaction”, includes a little bit “analogy.”
-You can access it by clicking on a small wheel icon next to the Q parameter.
+Another cool feature, "Q Gain Interaction," includes some "analogy."
+You can access it by clicking a tiny wheel icon next to the Q parameter.
 So when engaged and you increase the band of your choice, the Q gets narrower.

 Analyzer

 The last feature I wish to mention is the new filter slope.
-Many of us thought that in previous versions of Pro Q, a 96 dB slope is too much.
-However, with FabFilter Pro Q-3, we got the “Brickwall” slope.
-As its name suggests, nothing gets passed it, and you can see how it looks in the picture below.
+Many of us thought that in previous versions of Pro Q, a 96 dB slope was too much.
+However, with FabFilter Pro Q-3, we got the "Brickwall" slope.
+As its name suggests, nothing passes it, and you can see how it looks in the picture below.

 Let's hear the difference without the "Brickwall" cut and with it.